|Elliott Sound Products||Relays & How To Use Them - Part 2|

 Electromechanical relays will nearly always have lower losses than their 'solid state' equivalent.
 Most TRIAC and SCR based SSRs will show a voltage drop of around 1V, and the device will dissipate around 1W per amp of load current.
 So, if the current is 10A you must be able to dissipate 10W of heat - that requires a heatsink.
 An equivalent EMR may have a contact resistance of less than 25 milliohms (0.025 ohm), so the contact dissipation will be no more than 2.5W for the same current.

 Even this is higher than you'll normally find.
 Note that you can't measure the resistance with an ohmmeter because there's not enough current to ensure proper contact.
 I checked the octal relay I used for most of my testing, and my ohmmeter claimed over 0.6 ohm, but a test using 1A DC and measuring the voltage across the contacts showed that the actual resistance was 12 milliohms.
 This gives a dissipation of 12mW at 1A (calculated as I²R) which is easily handled by the contact assembly itself.
-The contact assembly will run warm at 10A (1.2W), but it's designed to be able to handle the heat.
+Assuming that the resistance doesn't fall further at higher currents, the contact assembly will run warm at 10A (1.2W), but it's designed to be able to handle the heat.
 Most power relays will be similar.

 Part 1 - Types, Selection & Coils